sarkar-segfault/neelarghya-birthday/README.md

 But if this ever becomes too much for you, maybe grab a hajmola.

 <small>
 This page was created by Adhrit Sarkar (sarkar-segfault), C.O.
 Sarkar Services Limited for personal purposes, and is licensed under the GNU General Public License v3.0.
 You may not copy the contents of this page or share them in any way, shape or form without the almighty hands of judgement grinding you to a pulp of cinders and dust.
 If there are any licensing issues, pretend I'm not resposible for them.
-By the way, this page and repository will stay public as long as you live or the creators of Blinding Lights sue me (I'll tell them you told me to).
+By the way, this page and repository will stay public as long as you live or the creators of Blinding Lights sue me (I'll tell them you told me to pirate it).
 </small>